surma/surma.dev/content/things/rust-to-webassembly.md

 ## Module size

 When deploying WebAssembly on the web, the size of the WebAssembly binary matters.
-Every byte needs to go over the network and through the compiler, so a smaller binary size means less time spent waiting for the user.
-If we build our default project from above as a release build, we get a surprising 1.7MB of WebAssembly.
+Every byte needs to go over the network and through the browser’s WebAssembly compiler, so a smaller binary size means less time spent waiting for the user until the WebAssembly starts working.
+If we build our default project from above as a release build, we get a whopping 1.7MB of WebAssembly.
 That does not seem right for adding two numbers.

-A quick way to inspect where those bytes are spent is to have `wasm-objdump` print a summary:
+A quick way to inspect the innards of a WebAssembly module is `wasm-objdump`.
+By printing the headers of all sections using `-h` we get a nice summary:

 ```
 $ wasm-objdump -h target/wasm32-unknown-unknown/release/my_project.wasm